 Compassionate, radical, honesty between the Ego and Self is one way we confront, understand and grow beyond learned bias.

 Understanding our learned bias is at the same time trauma causing and trauma healing.
-When a healthy person becomes aware of the pain they have caused others they feel grief.
+When an emotionally healthy person becomes aware of the pain they have caused others, they feel grief.
 (Not the woefully misapplied five stages of grief model originally described by Dr. Elisabeth Kübler Ross, "On Death and Dying".
 1969.
 A model that would have perhaps better served humanity with the title "The Five Archetypes of Grief". *Because, language matters.*)

 In this process, of integrating intuition, we are regularly posing questions about ourselves to our selves; and sometimes we are offered questions that call us into, or back to, ourselves.

 I'll hazard a claim: the most insight inducing questions revolve around "how" and "in what way".
-Queries of this type call forth an understanding of the past, potential action to move forward further inciting growth.
+Queries of this type call forth an understanding of the past, potential action to move forward that might further incite growth.

 Consider the physical universe: it is neutral.
 Exerting force on 'it'.
 On what 'it' is and how 'it' moves indifferent to why 'it' is at all.
 The how and what of our existence might expound upon the pain (almost universally) inflicted by the phrase "everything happens for a reason".